Welcome to our new hub page for pandemic travel, with many more updates to come soon (sign up for free to get them first)

 - How Canadians can travel to the United States

 - Upcoming vaccination requirement to enter the USA

 - Getting vaccinated for free in the USA as a Canadian

 Even though it’s not as much of a culture shock for many of us passionate world travelers, with the current situation, traveling within Canada can be a bit simpler obviously.

-In the meantime, let’s just say that Canada’s 4 most populous (and arguably most popular) provinces have no restrictions or requirements: Ontario, Québec, British Columbia, and Alberta.
+For non-vaccinated travelers, at least Canada’s 4 most populous (and arguably most popular) provinces have no entry restrictions or entry requirements: Ontario, Québec, British Columbia, and Alberta.